 Within the department, there are several pathways by which an Associate Professor can be brought to the department's Full Professors for promotion review.
 One pathway is via the biannual meeting with the chair, at which point the chair and faculty member can discuss progress toward promotion and the department's and College's expectations for promotion.
 Another pathway is via the annual chair's announcement to Associate Professors, inviting faculty who are interested in meeting to discuss their plans for promotion to full professor.
 Another pathway is via the annual merit review process, during which the department chair and other Full Professors can identify candidates for promotion review.
-As described in the Faculty Code, another pathway is via a faculty member's request to be considered for a promotion review.
+As described in the Faculty Code, another pathway is via a faculty member's request to be considered for a promotion review (the Faculty Code allows individuals to put themselves forward for consideration for promotion to Full Professor regardless of Full Professor endorsement).

-Once a faculty member has been identified for a promotion review, the case is brought to the Full Professors in early Winter quarter.
+Once a faculty member has been identified for a promotion review via the first three pathways, the case is brought to the Full Professors in early Winter quarter.
 Candidates are asked to provide an updated CV along with a career statement that traces the arc of one's career since tenure.
 The career statement is akin to a cover letter in scope and length (approximately 1-2 pages) and should not just gloss the CV but describe intellectual through-lines that include scholarship, teaching, and service.
 Voting members of the Full Professors screen the materials using the criteria described below and vote on whether to put the candidate forward for promotion.
 A two-thirds majority, voting by secret ballot, is required for a promotion review to be recommended.
-Once a case is recommended, the full professors on the EC will be charged to select a promotion committee of two individuals.
+(The Faculty Code, however, allows individuals to put themselves forward for consideration for promotion to full professor even if the Full Professors in English voted against such a course of action.)
+Once a case goes forward, the full professors on the EC will be charged to select a promotion committee of two individuals.
 Candidates will be consulted on their preference regarding who should or should not be on the committee and will have the opportunity to approve such a committee before it is announced/formalized.
 Candidates will also be asked to supply the department chair as soon as is practical with a list of potential external reviewers, ideally six or so (the chair will explain criteria for selecting external reviewers).
 These should be full professors at "peer institutions" (a guideline that can be fairly broadly interpreted).
 Candidates will also have an opportunity to provide any names of people that they would prefer that we not contact.
 The department chair, in consultation with the promotion committee, will decide on a final list of typically five (minimally four) names of possible external reviewers.
 The goal is to have the external reviewers arranged by the end of March at the latest.
 The main other task for candidates by the end of the first week of May will be to gather hard copies and electronic copies of all their publications since tenure that they would like to go out to the external reviewers.
 The Assistant to the Chair in the Main Office will work with candidates to make sure that they have all the right materials assembled and sent out in a timely fashion.
 The remaining part of the process (personal statement, teaching evaluations, etc.) are explained by the chair.